Bourj Hammoud massacre

-The Bourj Hammoud Massacre was a bloody armed robbery that took place in a jewelry shop in the Bourj Hammoud quarter, Lebanon, in 1985.
-Five people lost their lives; the three perpetrators were arrested by the Lebanese Internal Security Forces and sentenced to death but succeeded in escaping from prison and have vanished without trace.
-They have been spotted 3 decades later, in Vienna capital of Austria, by the families of the victims, using fake identities.
+The Bourj Hammoud massacre was an armed robbery that took place in a jewelry shop in the Bourj Hammoud quarter, Lebanon, in 1985.
+Five people have died as a result; the three perpetrators were arrested by the Lebanese Internal Security Forces and sentenced to death but escaped from prison before they could face execution, and have vanished without trace.
+They have been spotted 3 decades later, in Vienna capital of Austria, by the families of the victims.

 The Massacre

 On 28 March 1985, an armed robbery took place in the "Middle East Diamond Company" head office located in the Bourj Hammoud quarter of the Lebanese capital Beirut.
-The criminals gunned down in cold blood the five people present in the shop and made off with jewelry to an estimated value of 20 million Lebanese pounds.
+The criminals gunned down five people present in the shop and stole jewelry to an estimated value of 20 million Lebanese pounds.

 The victims were the main share holder and chief manager of "Middle East Diamond Company" Hrant Kurkdjian (60 years old, known among jewelers as "Loulou Hrant"), and his four workers, Hani Zammar (28), Maria Hanna Mikhayel (32), Khatoun Tekeyan (27) and Avedik Boyadjian (60).

-The police discovered the five bodies lying in a pool of blood.
-The crime shook Lebanese society to the core; the media called it "the massacre of Bourj Hammoud".

-It was considered "the bloodiest, most serious crime in Lebanese criminal history".

-The Criminals

-Their Arrest
+Perpetrators

 Fifteen days after the crime took place, the police arrested two people: Raffi Assadour Nahabedian (25) and Panos Assadour Nahabadian (27).
-The spoils were found hidden in Raffi Assadour Nahabedian's apartment: 3172 grams of 18-carat gold, 495 grams of diamonds (2400 carats), 3244 US dollars and gemstones worth 700 000 US dollars.
+The stolen goods were found hidden in Raffi Assadour Nahabedian's apartment: 3172 grams of 18-carat gold, 495 grams of diamonds (2400 carats), 3244 US dollars and gemstones worth 700 000 US dollars.